-9. Term (Semester) Examination: There shall be term (semester) examination at the end of each semester.
+7. Term (Semester) Examination: There shall be term (semester) examination at the end of each semester.
 The semester examination will be held every year normally in the month of December and June or on dates declared in the academic calendar of the Department/University.
 A student seeking admission to a semester examination will submit through the Head of the Department his/her application on prescribed form along with required examination fee, etc to the Registrar of the University.
-Every student will appear in five respective theory papers and one combined practical examination of 6 hour duration in every semester except for the fourth semester.
-In the fourth semester, every student will be allotted dissertation work in lieu of 4 theory papers and 1 practical paper Also the students have to study one theory paper and appear in exam.
+Every student will appear in four respective theory papers and two combined practical examination of 3 hour duration in every semester.
+In the fourth semester, every student will be allotted dissertation work.
+Also the students have to study four theory paper and two practical paper and appear in exam.
 Allotment of dissertation will be done by a committee comprising of the Head of the Department of Microbiology and other faculties of the Department, preferably in a National Laboratory/ Institute etc. However if it is not arranged in these institutions, the students however may be permitted to pursue their dissertation work in the department or other Universities/ Private Universities or to a government recognized Laboratory or any institution duly recognized by a statutory body.

 The dissertation evaluation will be evaluated by the external examiner(s) who has expertise in the concerned subject.
-For the purpose of holding viva-voce 2 external examiners will be appointed so.
+For the purpose of holding viva-voce external examiners will be appointed so.
 The scheme of marks for evaluating the various components of dissertation will be followed as given in the syllabus.
 The dissertation evaluation will be purely external in nature.

-10. Condition for Pass: For passing the examination in each semester, a candidate must have secured a minimum of 45% marks in aggregate in theory, practical, dissertation and internal assessment separately.
+8. Condition for Pass: For passing the examination in each semester, a candidate must have secured a minimum of 45% marks in aggregate in theory, practical, dissertation and internal assessment separately.
 The students who do not pass a semester examination shall get an opportunity in the subsequent examination of that semester in the papers in which they have failed in the next academic session.
 Provided any student who fails in two consecutive semesters will not be given privileges of this clause.